Client intake should set up the file once, not force staff to rebuild it five times

 File quality depends on who handled intake that day

-The process usually works, but naming, routing, task setup, and follow-up quality vary depending on who had time.
+The process works until naming, routing, task setup, and follow-up quality vary depending on who had time.

 Capture intake once